 If you’re just interested in Zambezi rafting?
 Read on below or go here…

-Some background on the rafting
+Some background on the river rafting

 The one-day low water trip is considered to be the best one-day white water experience available in the world.

-It’s taken 300 million years to cut the basalt gorge below the Falls.
+It’s taken 300 million years to cut the basalt gorge below the Victoria Falls.
 Today it’s around 120m (400ft) on entry.
-Our one day trip is approximately 230m (750ft) deep and has a gradient of 1 in 2 so it takes approximately 20 minutes to walk out of the gorge.
+Our one-day trip is approximately 230m (750ft) deep and has a gradient of 1 in 2 so it takes approximately 20 minutes to walk out of the gorge.
 Therefore you need a reasonably level of fitness.
 The river drops by about 120m (400ft) in the first 24km (15 miles).
 The river is up to 60m (200ft) deep.
 The rapids are between 100m (330ft) and 2km (1,2 miles) apart.

 You don’t need any experience to go white water rafting and you don’t need to be brilliant at swimming but you will need a certain level of fitness to be able to walk the steep path out of the gorge – a 750 foot climb which generally takes about 20 minutes.

-The Zambezi is a high volume, pool drop river.
+The Zambezi River is a high volume, pool drop river.
 The river floods between mid February and the end of June as a result huge volumes of water, more than four times the volume of the Colorado River floods over the Falls at its peak.

-When to go White water rating
+When to go white water rafting

 Zambezi white water rafting has been classified by the British Canoe Union as Grade 5 – which is “extremely difficult, long and violent rapids, steep gradients, big drops and pressure areas”.
 This is a high volume, pool-drop river with little exposed rock either in the rapids or in the pools below the rapids.